SansGuidon/bookmarks/PRINCIPLES.md

 * Say thanks
 * Smile
 * Give, share
-* Take time for you, for important things and people
+* :star: Take time for you, for important things and people
 * Keep in touch, maintain friendship
 * Market yourself.
 You're putting on the effort, make sure you show it
 * Go right to the point